MicPie/fastai-pytorch-course-vienna-v2/README.md

 ### Swift4Tensorflow (S4TF) Lesson 13 & 14
-* **We will not covered the S4TF part in our meetup, but feel free to explore the material at your pace:**
+* **We will not cover the S4TF part in our meetup series, but feel free to explore the material at your pace:**
   * [fastai v2 overview and the state of swiftai (at S4TF Design Meeting 2019-11-08)](https://www.youtube.com/watch?v=imsBjsWLJzE)
   * [fastai lesson 13](https://course.fast.ai/videos/?lesson=13)
   * [fastai lesson 14](https://course.fast.ai/videos/?lesson=14)